The Lion King Premiere: See Beyoncé & More Stars Arrive

 Fans have just a few days left until they can head to the theater to see the stars in action, but the Lion King stars are promising that it will be worth the wait.
 In a recent interview, Billy Eichner and Seth Rogen, who voice Timon and Pumbaa respectively, said that director Jon Favreau revived the classic movie in a way that nods to the original while "[making] it our own."

-And Rogen assures that he and Billy will not totally butcher the fan-favorite "Hakuna Matata."
+And Rogen assures that he and Billy do an amazing job with the fan-favorite "Hakuna Matata."
 He joked, "Eventually the anxiety wears off, but that's a big one to take on."

+Tonight, Disney fanatics will be able to listen to the track "Spirit" from the The Lion King: The Gift album, which is produced by the Queen Bey herself.
+The complete album is set to be released on July 19.

-But with an all-star cast like this, there's no doubt that the movie will be a hit!
+But will the movie and music live up the hype?
+Well, with an all-star cast like this, there's no doubt that the movie will be a hit!

 Check out the photos below to see the actors dazzle on the red carpet.